sudosoph/docs/content/tutorials/overview/https-options.md

 weight: 9
 ---

-All section.io plans include a complete HTTPS solution.
+All Section plans include a complete HTTPS solution.

 On our platform you can: